I will give a keynote at this conference connecting the top 10 trends with IVF clinics.

 Presentation Title: IVF treatment instructions transmitted via the internet: a preliminary experience.

-IVF treatments are ambulatory but intensive and complicated, and often based on self medication according to frequently changing instructions.
-When based on telephone communication, this method requires intensive labor, and is potentially inconvenient for the patient.
+IVF treatments are ambulatory but intensive and complicated and often based on self-medication according to frequently changing instructions.
+When based on telephone communication, this method requires intensive labor and is potentially inconvenient for the patient.
 Moreover, there is a possible risk of misinterpretation.
-Therefore, we developed a novel internet-based system for daily transfer of treatment orders during IVF treatments.
+Therefore, we developed a novel internet-based system for the daily transfer of treatment orders during IVF treatments.
 Using a personal identification code, the patient is able to access the unit’s internet site and access her orders given on the same day.
 We observe that our patients and team appear to be highly satisfied with the convenience and simplicity this approach offers.
 Moreover, it provides a reliable record and may reduce the risk of treatment errors.